-- Optionally coat the Liver in Flour and place into Skillet.
+- Optionally coat the Liver in Flour and place into a Skillet.
 Fry each side for 3 minutes.
-If the Pan starts smoking too much remove it from the heat for a few seconds to slightly cool then back to the heat.
+If the Pan starts smoking too much, remove it from the heat for a few seconds to slightly cool, then back to the heat.

 - Set aside and don't touch it for 5 minutes for just cooked liver (Slight tinge of pink).
 If you want it fully cooked through, cover with tinfoil and leave for 5 minutes.